How many times have you sent an email and waited .... and waited ... and wondered what happened to it? We all have.

 In the past, it was normal to have no idea what happened after we sent an email.
 Did our recipient receive it?
 Did it get lost in their inbox?
 Is it in their spam folder?
 Did they click on my links or open my attachments?

 No one knew ... until now.
-Now, we have software that lets us know when someone opens our emails, clicks on any links, and views any attachments.
+Now, we have software that lets us know when someone opens your emails, clicks on any links, and views any attachments.

 Email tracking gives us the power to build and maintain relationships in this exceedingly crowded, competitive inbox environment.
-That’s what this guide is all about: powering our inbox with email tracking to boost our email efficiency and productivity.
+That’s what this guide is all about: powering your inbox with email tracking to boost email efficiency and productivity.

 Email tracking is the process of tracking sent emails and using that data to inform business decisions.
 Most email tracking tools capture data on open rates, times, and locations, as well as click-throughs on links and attachments.

-We talk more about how to do this below, but first, let's discuss why email tracking is beneficial to your business.
+We talk more about how to do this below, but first, let's discuss why email tracking is beneficial.

-Similarly, if you see a contact opening your email from a desktop device, clicking on the links you sent and viewing a cover letter or a proposal that you attached, you know that you're currently at the top of their minds.
-Reaching out to them at that exact moment, when you're already on their minds, is beneficial for both of you.
-It isn’t interruptive and it could save your contact precious time — which they would appreciate.
+Similarly, if you notice a contact is clicking on the links you sent and viewing a cover letter or a proposal that you attached, you know that you're currently at the top of their minds.
+Reaching out to them at that point, when they’re thinking about your proposal, makes that conversation much more relevant and timely.

 Keep reading for specific examples that demonstrate the power of tracking emails in action.